ryan-mok/sydedoor/README.md

 # SydeDoor
-SydeDoor is a Ruby on Rails web application that allows for students to connect and share their work experiences.
+SydeDoor is a Ruby on Rails web application that allows students to connect with one another and share their work experiences.
 The application is currently in development.

 ## Technology